kushpatel1810/Representation-Learning-Parameter-Tuning/README.md

 This is a part of my assignment in the course, ECE 657A Data and Knowledge - Modeling and Analysis, affiliated with the University of Waterloo.

-Here, Abalone Fish and Wine dataset is analysed as below.
+Here, Abalone Fish and Wine datasets are analysed as below.

 •	Improved model performance using a variety of techniques, such as feature extraction, parameter tuning, and through detailed analysis and visualizations.
 •	Applied Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) to the “Wine” and “Abalone” datasets, and examined how the new data representations affected